Bivariate change point detection: joint detection of changes in expectation and variance: Introduction

-The paper is organized as follows: in Section \ref{sect:idea} we give the ideas.
-In Section \ref{sect:model} we explain the model, and in Section \ref{sect:evj} we introduce the moving sum statistics.
+The paper is organized as follows: in Section \ref{sect:idea} we present basic concepts.
+In Section \ref{sect:model} we introduce the model, and in Section \ref{sect:evj} we define the MOSUM statistics.
 We construct the test in Section \ref{sect:test} and discuss change point detection in Section \ref{sect:cpd}.
 In Section \ref{sect:jht_c} we give additional theory.
-In Section \ref{sect:practical} practical aspects are considered: methodology is extended, the \texttt{R}-package \texttt{jcp} is discussed, extensive simulation studies are performed, and a real data example is shown.
-All proofs are given in the Appendix \ref{appendix}.
+In Section \ref{sect:practical} practical aspects are considered: methodology is extended, the \texttt{R}-package \texttt{jcp} is discussed, simulation studies are performed, and a real data example is shown.
+Proofs and auxiliary results are given in the Appendix.